-- the pharmacy workforce needs development and training in managing mental health across all settings to support the introduction and expansion of new roles.
-Many pharmacists and pharmacy technicians have limited exposure to mental health services during their training.
+It was identified that the pharmacy workforce needed development and training in managing mental health across all settings to support the introduction and expansion of new roles.
+This is because many pharmacists and pharmacy technicians have limited exposure to mental health services during their training.

 A review of innovative and extended roles within mental health pharmacy

-The New Roles in Mental Health Pharmacy Task and Finish group also identified a need for additional pharmacists in the Adult Severe Mental Illnesses (SMI) Community Care programme, and Community Perinatal Mental Health.
+The mental health programme identified a need for additional pharmacists in the Adult Severe Mental Illnesses (SMI) Community Care programme, and Community Perinatal Mental Health.
 This review was prepared through a literature search and discussions with a range of pharmacy professionals across England.
 These case studies explore the experiences of Pharmacy Technicians and this document gives an overview for those interested in becoming a mental health pharmacist or pharmacy technician.